Small Estate Thresholds by State — Complete 50-State Comparison

 What is a small estate threshold?

 Every state offers some form of simplified probate procedure for smaller estates.
 Below certain dollar thresholds, heirs can collect assets through simplified procedures — avoiding the full formal probate process entirely.
-These thresholds vary dramatically: California's affidavit threshold is $184,500; Wisconsin's is just $50,000; a few states have no simplified procedure at all.
+These thresholds vary dramatically: California's affidavit threshold is $208,850 (as of April 2025); Wisconsin's is just $50,000; a few states have no simplified procedure at all.

 Understanding your state's threshold is critical: if the estate qualifies, you may be able to resolve the entire matter in weeks rather than months or years.